Blue-Rabbit-Vet/data-integration-code-challenge/README.md

 # Blue Rabbit Data Integration Code Challenge

 Fork this repo and create an app using languages and frameworks of your choice that *literally* introduces you to us.
-Submit your response back to us here in the form of a pull request or submit it to us privately.
+Submit your com.integration.response back to us here in the form of a pull request or submit it to us privately.
 Please don't spend more than a couple of hours on it.
 It's ok if you don't finish, just tackle the requirements in order and take it as far as you can in the time frame.